bohexists/cache-lib/README.md

 # Cache Library

-Cache Library is a simple in-memory caching solution for Go, providing basic cache operations with TTL (time-to-live) functionality.
+Cache Library is a simple in-memory caching solution for Go, providing basic cache operations with TTL (time-to-live) functionality and multiple eviction strategies.

 ## Features

-- Set and get cache values with expiration times.
+- **Set and Get**: Store and retrieve values with optional expiration times.
-- Delete cache values.
-- Check for the existence of cache keys.
-- List all cache keys.
+- **Delete**: Remove cache entries.
+- **Check Existence**: Verify if a key exists in the cache.
+- **List Keys**: Retrieve all keys stored in the cache.
+- **Eviction Strategies**: Support for FILO (First-In-Last-Out), LRU (Least Recently Used), and FIFO (First-In-First-Out) eviction strategies.
-- Periodically clean up expired cache entries.
+- **TTL Management**: Automatic removal of expired cache entries.
+- **Periodic Cleanup**: Launch a background cleaner to remove expired entries at regular intervals.

 ## Installation